xp4xbox/Speed-Run-Timer/README.md

 # Speed-Run-Timer

 This is a timer/stopwatch made in python for timing speed runs in games and record them for later viewing.
-Includes a customizable icon, title, ect.
+Includes a customizable icon, title, high scores list, time table, ect.

 ![alt text](https://i.imgur.com/wRpzn71.png)